CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/하드웨어시스템설계/250507-efficient_llms.md

 ## Memory Hierarchy

-Mordern GPU have memory hierarchy: Register - L1 cache/Shared memory - L2 cache
+Modern GPU have memory hierarchy: Register - L1 cache/Shared memory - L2 cache

 Tensor Core can use two-level tiling to exploit the fastest memory.
 Each input tile pair is first fetched from main memory to shared memory.